Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 }
 ```

-**msg is failed if:**
+Message fails if:

 - `msg.Amount` is not a bond denom
-- `msg.Amount` must be bigger than minimum collateral (7% of chunk size tokens)
+- `msg.Amount` is less than the minimum collateral (7% of chunk size)
-- `msg.ValidatorAddress` is not valid validator
+- `msg.ValidatorAddress` is not valid validator (e.g., unbonded or tombstoned)
 - `msg.FeeRate` + `Validator(msg.ValidatorAddress).Commission.Rate` >= 0.5 (50%)

 ### MsgCancelProvideInsurance

-Cancel insurance provision.
-Only pairing insurance can be canceled.
+This message is a request to cancel an insurance provision.
+It's only possible to cancel pairing insurances.
 ```go
 type MsgCancelInsuranceProvide struct {
 	ProviderAddress string